folio-org/lib-fqm-query-processor/README.md

 # lib-fqm-query-processor
+Copyright (C) 2023 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

 lib-fqm-query-processor is a java library for use by the FOLIO Query Machine.
 The library can be used to query the derived tables used for FQM.